jpelizza/wasmIRCpp-client/Readme.md

 ## Contributing

 The project is missing a couple of functionalities, when all commands are implemented, see [inspIRCd's commands](https://docs.inspircd.org/3/commands/).
-Then I'll update this describign how to contribute.
+Then I'll update this describing how to contribute.

 ## License